Iritscen/Small-scripts/Bash/README.md

 Given a parent folder X, renames each file of a given suffix in X to be "X-#", where '#' is the alphabetical ordinal position of the file.

 ### ZipSafe
 Creates Windows-friendly ZIPs that lack the Mac's invisible .DS_Store files, also omitting invisible Subversion and Git development directories.
+Automator workflow version of this script found [here](../Automator).

 ---

 ## Image File Management